Lodges and Glamping

 Since Mount St. Helens is an active volcano, public access is limited to its top.
 For the closest observation point, stop by the Johnston Ridge Visitor Center (managed by the U.S. Forest Service).

-The visitor center offers an interpretive area packed with information about volcanoes, including gear that measures seismic activity.
+The visitor center offers an interpretive area with information about volcanoes, including gear that measures seismic activity.
 Visitors will also learn about the most recent Mount St. Helens volcanic activity.

 Located at the end of State Highway 504.
 It is open seasonally from mid-May until October.